RI Movement and Fitness Professionals*

-SHAPE® body movement and fitness professionals include yoga instructors, personal trainers, & a CrossFit coach.
+SHAPE Center RI® lists body movement and fitness professionals who are size-inclusive and weight neutral, including yoga instructors and personal trainer.
 They are committed to providing size-affirmative space to move your body, train your body, and use your body.
 Some provide one-one coaching or host fat-positive classes, and some are part of larger fitness organizations.
 If you are interested in working with any of these professionals, please reach out to them for more information.

 NASM CPT, Queer, Trauma-Informed Fitness Professional, & MTS

 Alex is a NASM certified personal trainer and trauma-informed fitness professional with a background in social justice and ethics.
 ALex works with people of all sizes and genders who may feel unwelcome in traditional fitness spaces, and also specializes in working with queer and trans clients.

 Alex approaches personal training and activism through the same lens— an intersectional, trauma-informed approach that centers marginalized identities and non-normative bodies.
 They are explicitly weight-neutral, body-positive, gender-affirming, and anti-racist.
 Alex currently offers one-on-one personal training in their home studio in Warwick (or at clients’ homes if preferred), indoor and outdoor group classes at various locations in the greater Providence area, and remote coaching and digital programming.